tidalmigrations/tidalmigrations.github.io/pages/tidal tools/sourcecode.md

 ## Perform the analysis

-When analyzing a source code (or multiple), You have two options.
+When analyzing a source code (or multiple), you have two options.

 1. Perform the source code analysis and upload the result immediately to your workspace.
 This is Tidal Tools' default behaviour.
 To do so, all you need to do is run the following command.